OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 You can request external data by using an API like [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) or by using [XMLHttpRequest (XHR)](https://developer.mozilla.org/docs/Web/API/XMLHttpRequest), a standard web API that issues HTTP requests to interact with servers.

-Be aware that you must use additional security measures when using XMLHttpRequest objects, requiring [Same Origin Policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) and simple [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS).
-To learn how to make simple CORS requests, see [Simple Requests](https://developer.mozilla.org/docs/Web/HTTP/CORS#simple_requests).
+Be aware that you must use additional security measures when using XMLHttpRequest objects, requiring [Same Origin Policy](https://developer.mozilla.org/docs/Web/Security/Same-origin_policy) and [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS).

 > [!NOTE]
 > Full CORS support is available in Outlook on the web, Mac, and Windows (starting in Version 2201, Build 16.0.14813.10000).